rafaelspinto/alpha/README.md

 # alpha

-Alpha is a lean framework for building WEB Applications/API's (*MVC* pattern).
+Alpha is a lean framework for building WEB Applications/API's based on the *MVC* pattern.
+The main goal of this framework is to provide the developer to write as little code as possible, preferrably doing one line coding (ambitious right?).

 --
 ### Setup